briandfoy/briandfoy.github.io/_posts/2019-02-08-use-several-git-services-at-once.md

 * [GitLab is mostly Google Cloud Platform us -east](https://about.gitlab.com/handbook/engineering/infrastructure/production/architecture/)
 * [Bitbucket is AWS us-east](https://www.atlassian.com/trust/reliability/cloud-architecture-and-operational-practices#data-backups) even though other parts of their marketing say "Atlassian servers".

-So there is some service diversity there, but almost all of that is in Virginia and Virgina adjacent.
+So there is some service diversity there, but almost all of that is in Virginia and Virgina-adjacent.
 Knock out the US East Coast with a hurricane and it doesn't matter which service you are using.

 I have a server on Linode (Akamai), and that's somewhere in the greater Philadelphia / southern New Jersey area.
 That's still US East Coast.